Oahu Hawaii Travel Guide / Everything You Need to Know

 Waimanalo Beach Oahu Hawaii

 Hawaii technically has only two seasons, both of them warm and tropical.
-The summer (Apr-Oct) is the dry season, and the winter (Nov-Mar) brings the rainy season.
+The summer (Apr–Oct) is the dry season, and the winter (Nov–Mar) is the rainy season.
 It can rain any time of year, but the winter months are considerably wetter and windier.

 In some areas of the Hawaiian Islands, it can rain frequently during the winter months, but usually no longer than three days straight in one particular spot.
 Despite the rain, the high tourist season actually falls during Hawaii’s winter months and the low season during parts of the summer.